tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/常规集成（无 UI 库）/快速导入到工程/集成 SDK（Web & 小程序）_intl_en.md

 // Create an SDK instance.
 The `TIM.create()` method returns the same instance for the same `SDKAppID`. var tim = TIM.create(options);
 // Set the SDK log output level.
 For details on each level, see **setLogLevel API description**. tim.setLogLevel(0); // Common level.
-You are advised to use this level during access as it covers more logs.
+You are advised to use this level during connection as it covers more logs.
 // tim.setLogLevel(1); // Release level, at which the SDK outputs important information.
 You are advised to use this log level in a production environment.

 // Register the Tencent Cloud IM upload plugin.